k9woof/python-info-display/README.md

 -timetable.py
 -daily-verse.py

-These are then displayed in a wonderful terminal GUI in display-script.py Display-script.py is designed to be ran at login in an RPI's terminal (for example on a Pi Zero 2 W with Raspbian OS Lite)
+These are then displayed in a terminal GUI in display-script.py display-script.py is designed to be ran at login in an RPI's terminal (for example on a Pi Zero 2 W with Raspbian OS Lite)

 How to's: